ed-psh/_outputs/scripts/reports/genomicc.md

-**genomicc has produced 16 papers with an average altmetric score of 619.**
+**GENOMICC has produced 16 papers with an average altmetric score of 619.**

 # Whole-genome sequencing reveals host factors underlying critical COVID-19